- 1 The importance of some foods in the Mediterranean diet

 Most vegetables of the Mediterranean diet were introduced by the Arab conquests.
 They gave a central role to the vegetables in their diet, which transmitted in their conquests.
 Hence, vegetables are a major food group in the Mediterranean.

 Vegetables are a group of staple foods in the Mediterranean diet because they provide benefits of fiber, vitamins and medicinal properties derived from their phytochemicals and essential oils.
 The benefits of taking plenty of vegetables in the diet, as in this eating plan, have been demonstrated in numerous scientific studies.
-(More information on the benefits of the Mediterranean diet in the listing above).
+(More information on the benefits of the Mediterranean diet in the listing below).

 In many Mediterranean diet, many vegetables taking part foods that coming from outside..

 * More information: Vegetables in the Mediterranean diet.